Part One — The Sun King’s Crown

 “Calophanides, the mage.”

 “If you say so,” says Jake, before his eyes move on the next man.
-Clad in the robes of a cleric, the man bristles, preparing to be insulted.
+Clad in the white robes of a cleric, the man bristles, preparing to be insulted.
 Instead, Jake pauses.
 “I always forget–”

 “Landen,” the man says, annoyed.
 “Cleric of Allway.”

 Jake shakes his head.
 “Not ringing any bells.”